thoughtbox/sandfly-restrict/README.md

 some tweaking of the regular expression matching (look for "botfly" within the script and take it from there).

 # compatibility
-This version has been tested to work with Sandfly v4.3.0.
+This version has been tested to work with Sandfly v4.3.1, AKA "it works for me".
 It will not work with previous versions.

 # end note
 I have no affiliation with Sandfly, Inc.; I merely find the product interesting.